mjankari/ee309-lab-report-2/main.typ

 @circuit-with-negative-dc-source.

 === Question 3

+*Why a diode act like an open circuit?
+In which circumstances this occur?*

 A diode acts like an open circuit for several reasons, primarily when it is in reverse bias.